nation3/law/Constitution.linked.md

 ### Governance Process
 a) Every Citizen shall be able to submit Governance Proposals.
 #) Governance Proposals shall be subject to a period of [%Proposal Dispute Period] in which any Citizen might dispute their constitutionality or alignment with North Star Metrics in a Nested Court or the Supreme Court.
 #) Governance Proposals shall be subject to a voting period of [%Voting Period] in which any Citizen can vote on them.
 Voting shall be conducted on Voting Platform.
-The voting threshold will be 50% and no minimum voting quorum will be imposed, except for Critical Impact Proposals.
+The required voting support will be [%Proposal Voting Support] and no minimum voting quorum will be imposed, except for Critical Impact Proposals.
 #) Governance Proposals approved by Citizens shall be ratified by veNATION Holders in the DAO.
 Proposals for ratification on the DAO shall be submitted by the Guardian Guild, following the will of the Citizens.

 ### Critical Impact Proposals
 a) Meta Proposals, Law Proposals and proposals which originate an Ethereum transaction from DAO Critical Agent shall be deemed Critical Impact Proposals within the Governance Process.
 b) Critical Impact Proposals will abide by the normal Proposal Dispute Period and Voting Period multiplied by three.
-c) Critical Impact Proposals will be subject to a voting threshold of [%Critical Impact Proposal Voting Threshold] and a minimum voting quorum of [%Critical Impact Proposal Quorum Threshold].
+c) Critical Impact Proposals will be subject to a voting support of [%Critical Impact Proposal Voting Support] and a minimum voting quorum of [%Critical Impact Proposal Quorum Support].

 ### Voting Outcomes
 All Governance Proposals must adopt binary outcomes (yes or no), except for Poll Proposals.